ponsky123/flask-tweeeter/README.md

-# flask-tweeeter
+# work4it

-### A full-stack Twitter clone made using the Flask framework for Python 🐦
+### A personalzied moderation tool built on top of a full-stack Twitter clone made using the Flask framework for Python 🐦

 <br/>